Menu

 action = 2 if np.random.uniform() < aprob else 3

-dlogps.append(y - aprob) # Encourage the gradient of the action taken
+dlogps.append(y - aprob) # gradient encouraging sampled action

 observation, reward, done, info = env.step(action)